MicrosoftDocs/dynamics365-guidance/guidance/business-processes/hire-to-retire-overview.md

 - **Learning management system APIs**

-  Use APIs to connect to a variety of learning management (LMS) or content management systems (CMS) quickly and easily.
+  Use APIs to connect to various learning management (LMS) or content management systems (CMS) quickly and easily.
 The data easily integrates into Dynamics 3656 Human Resources for seamless employee self-service experience and reporting using Power BI.

 - **Dynamics 365 Customer Voice**